Omar-Darawsheh/Hunter/README.md

 chmod +x run.sh
 ./run.sh /path/to/your/pdb/files/
 ```

-Or run Snakemake directly with more control:
+Or run Snakemake directly.
+For example:

 ```bash
 snakemake --config pdb_dir=/path/to/your/pdb/files/ --use-conda -j 4